Christian EducationLearning for All Ages

 Disciples and Donuts

-The 4th and 5th graders this year will enjoy pastries in Fellowship Hall for Disciples & Donuts as part of Sunday School Reimagined.
+The 4th and 5th graders will enjoy pastries in Fellowship Hall for Disciples & Donuts as part of Sunday School.
 They will meet between services for a small group learning experience…and a yummy snack experience.

 The Seekers meet each week to center themselves and explore the Bible.
 They discuss the importance of many topics including the importance of forgiveness, joys and concerns, and many series which add new perspectives.